-Hydraulic pressure, pH, and temperatures have significant contribution in color, strata, and other properties of limestone.
+Hydraulic pressure, pH, and temperatures have a significant contribution in color, strata, and other properties of limestone.

 The shaping of Territorial Fossiliferous Limestone:

 They may be crystalline, clastic, granular, and massive.
-For instance, you may find crystals of calcite, quartz, dolomite or barite in the line of small cavities in the rocks.
-With the pace of time, these crystals precipitate and form a mineral coating, which are cementing the rock grains.
+For instance, you may find crystals of calcite, quartz, dolomite, or barite in the line of small cavities in the rocks.
+With the pace of time, these crystals precipitate and form a mineral coating, which is cementing the rock grains.

 Colors and textures (Especially weathered surface textures) of limestone depend upon the impurities they contain, such as sand, clay, iron oxide, organic remains, and other materials.